Kwameop22/KPROJECT/README.md

-#TEMPERATURE CALC
+#TEMPERATURE_CALCULATOR
-This is meant for converting between degree Celsius, Fahrenheit and Kelvin
+This is meant for converting Celsius to Fahrenheit, Fahrenheit to Celsius, Celsius to kelvin,Kelvin to Celsius,Kelvin to Fahrenheit, and Fahrenheit to Kelvin